 " Your relationship with your doctor, your ability to communicate with one another, is as vital as your treatment plan itself.

-The majority of patients treated with STELARA® in a clinical study who were new to or had not failed a biologic saw relief from their Crohn’s disease symptoms in just 6 weeks
+The majority of patients treated with STELARA® in a clinical study saw relief from their UC symptoms in just 8 weeks

-The majority of patients were in remission at 1 year after responding to the one-time IV infusion dose and continuing on STELARA® treatment
+4 out of 10 patients were in remission at year 1 after responding to IV dose and continuing on STELARA®

 Individual results may vary.
 STELARA® is not for everyone.
 Only you and your doctor can decide if STELARA® is right for you.